-Former Hornet volleyball player Ed Jackson completed his third season as Sacramento State’s indoor assistant coach in 2017, and also serves as the team's co-head coach for the Hornet beach squad.
+Former Hornet volleyball player Ed Jackson will begin his fifth season as Sacramento State’s indoor assistant coach in 2019, and also serves as the team’s co-head coach for the Hornet beach squad.

-During Jackson’s three seasons with the indoor program, Sacramento State has combined for a 72-29 overall record and a 40-8 mark in league play.
-The Hornets have won at least 20 games three consecutive years, posted back-to-back Big Sky South Division championships (2017, 2016), and have not lost a Big Sky regular season home match during Jackson's tenure (a span of 24 straight wins).
+During Jackson’s four seasons with the indoor program, Sacramento State has combined for an 88-45 overall record and a 51-14 mark in league play.
+The Hornets have won at least 20 games in three of his four seasons, posted back-to-back Big Sky South Division championships (2017, 2016), and are 31-1 in Big Sky regular season home matches during his tenure.

 Four members of the 2017 team were named all-conference, including league MVP Kennedy Kurtz, as well as fellow first team all-league selections Shannon Boyle and Mikaela Nocetti, and second team all-league choice Lana Brown.
 Kurtz became the first Big Sky MVP since 2007, and the Hornets placed three players on the first team for just the second time in program history.